srfoster65/simple_logging_config/docs/api/reference.md

 + slc_backup_count: The number of backup log files to keep (if applicable).
 + slc_config: The name of the logging configuration to use.

-Additionally, behaviour can also be modified by the use of environemnt variables.
+Additionally, behaviour can also be modified by the use of environment variables.

-Note: Some behaviours can ONLY be updated by the use of environemnt variables.
+Note: Some behaviours can **only** be updated by the use of environemnt variables.

 ```python
 from simple_logging_config import configure_logging